deepak7642/deepakkaura-TSF-Internship-GRIPJAN2021-/README.md

-# The Sparks Fpundation(TSF) Internship- GRIPJAN21
+# The Sparks Foundation(TSF) Internship- GRIPJAN21
 These above folders are related to my internship tasks for The Sparks Foundation(TSF) as Data Science and Business Analytics Intern

 # Task 1 - Prediction-using-Supervised-ML